maelyg/ONTViSc-hands-on-training/README.md

 5. Once you have installed Nextflow on Lyra, there are some settings that should be applied to your $HOME/.nextflow/config to take advantage of the HPC environment at QUT.
 To create a suitable config file for use on the QUT HPC, copy and paste the following text into your Linux command line and hit ‘enter’.
 This will make the necessary changes to your local account so that Nextflow can run correctly:
 6. If you haven't done so before, install [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps).

+## Set up your nextflow config file
+To create a suitable config file for use on the QUT HPC, copy and paste the following text into your Linux command line and hit ‘enter’.
+This will make the necessary changes to your local account so that Nextflow can run correctly:
 ```
 [[ -d $HOME/.nextflow ]] || mkdir -p $HOME/.nextflow